 Another unique aspect of the Thorneloe residence is that the Dean (and his family) lives alongside the residents.
 This allows students the opportunity to access him outside normal working hours.

 “With its single rooms and community dining areas, Thorneloe is unique on the Laurentian campus.
 I especially appreciated the family-like atmosphere where people have respect for others, and where Seniors look out for the Frosh.
 The Res is a great preparation for life after university.”

 Thorneloe University Residence can accommodate 58 men and women in single rooms, and normally accepts about 20 new students every year.
 Affiliated with the Anglican Church, it is open to full-time students of all faiths.
 Thorneloe accepts students who wish to be a part of a family-like community, and who are willing to contribute to building a quiet congenial atmosphere of study and recreation.

 The Dean of Residence, Chaplain and Registrar offer services to residence students.
 Telephone connections and internet connections are available in each room.
-The Residence also features a computer room, a study room, and a sauna.
-Students also receive an invitation during the year to enjoy a home-cooked meal at the home of the President.
+The Residence also features a computer room, a study room, sauna and small exercise space.
+Students also receive an invitation during the year to enjoy a home-cooked meal with the Dean and his family.

 Students must accompany this application with a covering letter, indicating: some of their academic interests and community involvements; why they wish to come to Thorneloe Residence; and what they feel they can contribute to residence life.
-Please drop off your completed application and cover letter at the Main Office in Thorneloe University, or in the Assignment Dropbox in the Thorneloe Residence entrance.
+Please drop off or email your completed application and cover letter at the Main Office in Thorneloe University, or in the Assignment Dropbox in the Thorneloe Residence or to email@example.com

 Deposits, student council, and room fees may be paid by cheque, Interac (debit only – no credit cards, in the Main Office) or electronic banking (choose “Thorneloe University” as the Payee, and use your Laurentian ID number).